sm17977/feedforward-nn-python/README.md

 # feedforward-nn-python
-A feedforward neural network model using Python and NumPy
+A feedforward neural network model using Python and NumPy, to predict housing prices